Gov. Jared Polis And Marlon Reis Are Engaged, Proposal Happened While First Gentleman Battled COVID

 DENVER (CBS4) – Gov. Jared Polis and his longtime partner First Gentleman Marlon Reis have gotten engaged.
-That’s according to The Colorado Sun, which reports that the engagement happened in early December and has been kept mostly private since then.
+The engagement happened in early December and has been kept mostly private since then but the governor’s office confirmed it to CBS4 after a report on Thursday morning in The Colorado Sun.

-Reis said that Polis proposed while he was in the midst of battling COVID-19.
-Both men got confirmed cases of COVID earlier this winter.READ MORE: Denver Installs Permanent Public Restroom Near 16th Street Mall
+Reis told The Colorado Sun that Polis proposed while he was in the midst of battling COVID-19.
+Both men got confirmed cases of COVID earlier this winter.READ MORE: COVID Restrictions In Colorado: Custer County Commissioners Vote To Drop All Restrictions, Open Up 100%

 Reis’s coronavirus case got bad enough that he had to go to the hospital, and before he went he said Polis got on one knee and asked to marry him.
-Reis said yes, and despite the dreadful feeling of having to go to the hospital, he felt a “spring in my step.”READ MORE: Welcome Rain/Snow Moisture Mix Quickly Moving In
+Reis said yes, and despite the dreadful feeling of having to go to the hospital, he felt a “spring in my step.”READ MORE: Berthoud Real Estate Agent Bret Lamperes Charged With Money Laundering

 Reis was released from the hospital a few days after being admitted and has fully recovered from COVID-19.
 Polis has, too.